How to Do a Content Audit (the Strategic Way)

 PruneIdentify low-impact content that can be safely removed to increase your crawl budget and make it easier to navigate your blog.How QuickBooks Nearly Doubled Traffic by Deleting Half Its Content

-Build content hubsUse internal linking structure and keyword data to identify “de facto” hubs and spokes and recommend new hubs and spokes for core keywords.Great Writing Isn’t Enough.
-Here Are Two SEO Frameworks for Growing a SaaS Blog.
+Build content hubsUse internal linking structure and keyword data to identify “de facto” hubs and spokes and recommend new hubs and spokes for core keywords.Hubs vs. Pillars: What's the Difference?

 Identify high-leverage keyword opportunitiesCreate content to target low-hanging keyword opportunities (e.g., keyword gaps between you and your competitors).Here Are Three Ways to Improve Your Keyword Research